bsc-life/tutorial_setuptools/README.md

-# INSTRUCTIONS TO BUILD A COMMAND-LINE APPLICATION
+# Instructions to build a command line application

-LANGUAGE: Python 3.6
+**Programming Language**: Python 3.6

-AUTHOR: Victoria Ruiz-Serra
+**Author**: Victoria Ruiz-Serra

-EMAIL: victoria.ruizserra@bsc.es
+**e-mail**: victoria.ruizserra@bsc.es

-As an ammateur in developing a Python package, I had to struggle a lot.
-To save you some
+*Note: This is a tutorial from an ammateur developer of a Python package.
+Despite my inexperience, I decided to share my little knwoledge and perhaps save some of your time.
+Since I struggled sometimes to understand and implement some of the functions of my command line, I tried to point out those not-so-obvious steps.
+I think this is a good manual if you are a beginner like me.*

-Here you can find a recipe to build your own Python package in easy steps for a command-line application.
+Here you will find an easy-to-follow recipe to build your own Python command-line application.

 # DIRECTORY STRUCTURE